 Argitox is a new collaborative project, which funded under Interreg Atlantic Area Priority 3: Strengthening the territory’s resilience to risks of natural, climate and human origin.
 The consortium is led by Professor Luis Botana and scientists from Farmatox research group based in the faculty of Veterinary Science in the University of Santiago de Compostella (USC), Lugo Campus, Spain.
 The Agritox project has eight project partners from five countries and five Atlantic Area Regions.
-The consortium is composed of USC (Lugo Campus, Spain); CIFGA (Lugo, Spain); DEPO-EFA, County Council of Pontevedra – Areeiro Phytopathological Station (Pontevedra, Spain); INIAV, The National Institute for Agricultural and Veterinary Research (Porto, Portugal); CAVC, Vila do Conde Agricultural Cooperative (Porto, Portugal); Teagasc (Dublin, Ireland), Queens University Belfast (Belfast, Northern Ireland) and ANSES, French Agency for Food Environmental and Occupational Health & Safety (Fougères, France).
+The consortium is composed of USC (Lugo Campus, Spain); CIFGA (Lugo, Spain); DEPO-EFA, County Council of Pontevedra – Areeiro Phytopathological Station (Pontevedra, Spain); FCUP/CIIMAR, Interdisciplinary Center of Marine and Environmental Research (Universidade do Porto, Portugal); CAVC, Vila do Conde Agricultural Cooperative (Porto, Portugal); Teagasc (Dublin, Ireland), Queens University Belfast (Belfast, Northern Ireland) and ANSES, French Agency for Food Environmental and Occupational Health & Safety (Fougères, France).
 Each project partner has specific profiles needed to achieve the project objectives and results.

 What challenge does Agritox aim to address?